networknext/next/docs/setup_prerequisites.md

 Later on, we're going to secure your network next instance such that the REST APIs, portal and relay are only accessible from your VPN IP address.

-##2.
-Create domain
+## 2. Register domain

-Create a domain name using a domain name registrar, for example https://namecheap.com0
+Create a domain name using a domain name registrar, for example https://namecheap.com

+This domain name will not be user facing, but will be visible to your organization when they go to the network next portal (eg. https://portal.[yourdomain])

 ##3.
 Setup a cloudflare account and import your new domains